ndlib/curatend-batch/api.md

     Get /jobs/:jobid

-This request returns the job's information as a json object.
+This request returns the job's information as a JSON object.
 Example:

     GET /jobs/test2